Functions > Setup > Expense Groups

 If mortgages are enabled from the options screen, you can specify that this expense group is used to pay back either the interest or principal portion of the mortgage.

 Optionally an extra fee can be charges to the property owner for transactions in this transaction group.
 As an example, you might charge the owner 5% of all repairs done, so for the repairs expense group you could turn on the Charge an extra fee to the owner for these transactions and then enter either a percentage or fixed fee amount.
 Each time a transaction of this type is created, you have the option of creating the fee or not, so you can choose to exclude the fee for individual transactions.
+There is also the ability to over-ride this setting on a per-owner basis on the Owner details screen.
 See also Extra Fees.

 A transaction tax rate can be set for each income group.
 This is used for GST or VAT type taxes.
 Tax amounts are then automatically calculated during transaction entry.